 We have the part of ourselves that wants to enjoy the moment as much as possible.
 This is the experiential self.
-It usually wants to do an activity that requires the least amount of effort and is enjoyable in the short term.
-This is often why people procrastinate, play video games, lie on the couch, watch TV or a movie, eat junk food, etc. To this part of ourselves, it doesn’t matter if the activity is helpful or beneficial to us in the long-run as long as it feels good in the moment.
+It usually wants to do an activity that requires the least effort and is enjoyable in the short term.
+This is often why people procrastinate, play video games, lie on the couch, watch TV or a movie, eat junk food, etc. To this part of ourselves, it doesn’t matter if the activity is beneficial to us in the long run as long as it feels good at the moment.

 |Want to do||Have to do||Want to do||Have to do|